-- 3.4.1 This Rule applies to an application other than an application (native title and compensation). - 3.4.2 Unless the Court otherwise directs, an application to the Court for which no form is prescribed under the Regulations, must be: - (a) in the appropriate form under these Rules with any variations that the nature of the case requires; and - (b) accompanied by an affidavit setting out the grounds in support of the application.
+- 3.4.1 This Rule applies to an application other than an application (native title and compensation). - 3.4.2 Unless the Court otherwise orders, an application to the Court for which no form is prescribed under the Regulations must be:

-No form is prescribed under the Regulations for certain applications, including:

-- to review a decision of the Registrar not to accept a claim for registration (under section 19B of the State Native Title Act) - to be joined as a party to proceeding (section 16A of the State Native Title Act) - 3.4.3 If the applicant is an individual, the application must be signed, and the accompanying affidavit sworn or affirmed, by the applicant. - 3.4.4 If the applicant is a body corporate, the application must be signed, and the accompanying affidavit sworn or affirmed, by a director, secretary or other principal officer of the body corporate, or by a person employed by the body corporate who is authorised to sign the application and make the affidavit. - 3.4.5 If the applicant is a number of individuals jointly: - (a) the application must be signed by each individual, or by 1 individual who is authorised by each other individual to sign the application; and - (b) the accompanying affidavit must be sworn or affirmed by each individual. - 3.4.6 Unless the Court otherwise directs, the application must be served on the applicant for native title or compensation and on the State Minister. - 3.4.7 The Court may order that the application be served on, or notice of the application be given to, other parties to the application for native title or compensation. - Note For giving notice, see Rule 9.3. - 3.4.8 If an applicant, or the State Minister served with an application under this Rule, believes another person has an interest in the application, the applicant, or the State Minister may, within 14 days of receiving the application, notify the Court of the name and address of the person believed to have an interest. - 3.4.9 The Court may order that the application be served on, or notice be given to, any person that the Court is satisfied has an interest in the application. - 3.4.10 A person served with, or given notice of, the application may file and serve a notice of appearance and, unless the Court otherwise directs, becomes a respondent to the application on filing the notice of appearance. - 3.4.11 In this Rule, person may include a group of persons or an organization. - 3.4.12 Nothing in this Rule affects any right a person may otherwise have to be joined as a party to a proceeding, or the power of the Court, on its own initiative or at the request of a party, to order that a person be joined as a party to a proceeding.
+- (a) in the appropriate form under the Environment, Resources and Development Court Rules 2001 with any variations that the nature of the case requires; and - (b) accompanied by an affidavit in the prescribed form setting out the grounds in support of the application. - 3.4.3 If the applicant is an individual, the accompanying affidavit must be sworn or affirmed by the applicant. - 3.4.4 If the applicant is a body corporate, the accompanying affidavit must be sworn or affirmed by a director, secretary or other principal officer of the body corporate, or by a person employed by the body corporate who is authorised to sign the application and make the affidavit. - 3.4.5 Unless the Court otherwise orders, the application must be served on the applicant for native title or compensation and on the State Minister. - 3.4.6 The Court may order that the application be served on, or notice of the application be given to, other parties to the application for native title or compensation.

+For giving notice, see Rule 9.3.

+- 3.4.7 If an applicant, or the State Minister served with an application under this Rule, believes another person has an interest in the application, the applicant, or the State Minister may, within 14 days of receiving the application, notify the Court of the name and address of the person believed to have an interest. - 3.4.8 The Court may order that the application be served on, or notice be given to, any person that the Court is satisfied has an interest in the application. - 3.4.9 A person served with, or given notice of, the application may file and serve a notice of acting in the prescribed form and, unless the Court otherwise orders, becomes a respondent to the application on filing the notice of appearance.

+Prescribed form-

+Form 23 Notice of Acting

+- 3.4.10 In this Rule, person may include a group of persons or an organisation. - 3.4.11 Nothing in this Rule affects any right a person may otherwise have to be joined as a party to a proceeding, or the power of the Court, on its own initiative or at the request of a party, to order that a person be joined as a party to a proceeding.